 Monitor the Ventura County Board of Supervisor meetings, the various city council and planning committee meetings, and the Ventura Housing Agency.

 Voter Service - to inform citizens about all levels of government and how individuals can influence them.
 LWVVC:

-Publish a monthly newsletter, the Voter, and maintain a website and public information phone.
-Enjoy access to all LWV - national, state, and local - on line and published materials with information on legislation and opportunities for individual action.
+Publish a monthly newsletter, the Voter, and maintain a website.
+Enjoy access to all LWV - national, state, and local - on-line and published materials with information on legislation and opportunities for individual action.
 Have leadership and skill building opportunities in a wide variety of areas.
 Attend many informative and entertaining events.